-The price earnings ratio of the S&P 500 Index can help an investor understand the average valuation of U.S. large-cap stocks. f you learn how to interpret the overall value of stocks by using the P/E ratio on the S&P 500 Index, you can gain insights into the future direction of equity prices.
+The price earnings (P/E) ratio of the S&P 500 Index can help an investor understand the average valuation of U.S. large-cap stocks.
+If you learn how to interpret the overall value of stocks by using the P/E ratio on the S&P 500, you can gain insights into the future direction of equity prices.

 The Average P/E for the S&P 500 Index and How to Analyze It

-For reference, the average P/E ratio for stocks since the 1870's has been about 15.00.
+For reference, the average P/E ratio for stocks since the 1870s has been about 16.8.
 This means that, if you take the average price of the large-cap stocks in the S&P 500 Index and divide that collective price by the respective mean earnings, you get the P/E for what most investors call "the market."
-If this P/E is significantly higher than 15.00, it is reasonable to expect stock prices to fall at some point and if the P/E is lower, you can expect prices to rise.
+If this P/E is significantly higher than historical mean of 16.8, it's reasonable to expect stock prices to fall at some point.
+If the P/E is lower than the historical mean, you may expect prices to rise.

 Debunking the P/E: Why It Can Be a Deceptive Indicator